c6burns/MirrorTransportTest/Assets/ReadMe.md

 3. Click Build

-To start the build as server, run the EXE with a command line arg of "server".
-Without this, the default mode is to run as a headless client.
+To start the build as client, run the EXE with a command line arg of "client".
+Without this, the default mode is to run as a headless server.

 **How it works**